“Don’t count the people you reach; reach the people that count.” – David Ogilvy

 Account-based marketers focus marketing and sales resources on a defined set of targeted accounts, using personalized campaigns tailored to each account.
 In other words, each account is treated as its own market.

 By nature, effective ABM is best used by B2B adopters.
 Account-based marketers sell very specific products and services to very specific clients.
-There are obvious advantages to this—not only is it easier to narrow the playing field and personalize campaigns, it’s also easier to align marketing with sales and measure ROI.
+There are obvious advantages to this—not only is it easier to narrow the playing field and personalize campaigns, but it’s also easier to align marketing with sales and measure ROI.

 Companies that rely heavily on ABM might include a medical device company that only sells to plastic surgeons, a design agency that only creates auto ads, or a marketing agency that only targets Fortune 500s.